 - Include only one space after a period, question mark, or other punctuation.

 The American Group Psychotherapy Association requires first serial rights for submitted articles.
 This means the author(s) grant The Group Circle the right to publish the article for the first time.
 Submission of an article also means that authors agree to electronic distribution on AGPA's website, www.agpa.org.

 Written permission to reprint articles published in The Group Circle must be obtained in advance from AGPA.
-Reprints should be used only for educational purposes, and must include a credit line clearly identifying the author and the issue of Group Circle in which the article originally appeared.
-All authors of Group Circle articles are permitted to use their respective works for educational purposes without reprint permission.
+Reprints should be used only for educational purposes and must include a credit line clearly identifying the author and the issue of The Group Circle in which the article originally appeared.
+All authors of The Group Circle articles are permitted to use their respective works for educational purposes without reprint permission.
 This includes paper and electronic media.

 For additional information: